Cherreads

 "Bed," Aveer growled against his lips, his voice rough with need.

-He scooped Aveer up and carried him over to the mattress, laying him down gently before covering his body with his own.
-He worked open the buttons of Aveer's shirt with deft fingers, pushing the fabric aside to reveal the expanse of his chest.
+Aarav scooped him up and carried him over to the mattress, laying him down gently before covering Aveer's body with his own.

-Aarav leaned down and trailed open-mouthed kisses across Aveer's pecs, swirling his tongue around one peaked nipple before moving on to explore the defined abs that he'd been admiring.
+Aarav leaned down and trailed open-mouthed kisses across Aveer's pecs, swirling his tongue around one peaked nipple before moving on to explore the defined abs that he had been admiring.

 Aveer writhed beneath him, his hands fisting in Aarav's hair as he held him close.
 "Please," he whispered, his voice cracking with desire.
 "I need more."